LEONARD WHITFIELD - Obituary

 Leonard Hoyt Whitfield Sr., age 65, of Denison, Texas passed away on Thursday June 25, 2020.

-Leonard is survived by; son Leonard Hoyt Whitfield, Jr; grandson Austin Allen Whitfield; sister Teresa Whitfield-Stewart (David), brother Charles Whitfield (Tricia), brother Michael Whitfield and step brother Charles Marquart.
+Leonard is survived by; son Leonard Hoyt Whitfield, Jr; sister Teresa Whitfield-Stewart (David), brother Charles Whitfield (Tricia), brother Michael Whitfield and step brother Charles Marquart.

+A celebration of life for Leonard will be held Thursday, July 2, 2020 from 5:00 PM to 8:00 PM at Waterloo Lake, Denison, Texas.
+A cremation will occur.

 Bratcher Funeral Home is in charge of arrangements.